yiwoduf/PhotorG/README.md

 This will create an executable file named `photorg` in the current directory.

-## Usage

-PhotorG uses a configuration file named `Settings.ini` to customize its behavior.
-You can edit this file to specify the input and output directories, as well as the organization settings.

-The `Settings.ini` file has the following structure:

-PATH = <path_to_input_directory>
-YEARLY = <true/false>
-MONTHLY = <true/false>
-DAILY = <true/false>

-Here's what each setting means:

-- `PATH`: The path to the directory containing your photos.
-- `YEARLY`: If set to `true`, photos will be organized into year-based directories.
-- `MONTHLY`: If set to `true`, photos will be organized into month-based directories (in addition to year-based directories if `YEARLY` is also `true`).
-- `DAILY`: If set to `true`, photos will be organized into day-based directories (in addition to year and month-based directories if `YEARLY` and `MONTHLY` are also `true`).

-To use the PhotorG program, simply run the following command:

-./photorg

-The program will read the settings from the `Settings.ini` file and organize your photos accordingly.

-## Example

 Suppose the `Settings.ini` file contains the following configuration:

 PATH = ./Photos